In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 - Lock your domain

-Domain name providers also give you the option to ‘lock’ your domain — use it, as this protects it against unauthorised changes.
+Domain name providers also give you the option to ‘lock’ your domain — use it, as this protects it against unauthorized changes.

 - Use a reputable provider